 3. Google Hangouts Meet

-This free service is provided by Google.
+Google provides this free service.
 The service has some additional features which you wanna access.
-You will have to pay the subscription-based plans; otherwise, it is a totally free service and has no trial period.
-Google meet is globally used by many people, and it is one of the best alternatives to Zoom.
+You will have to pay for the subscription-based plans; otherwise, it is a totally free service and has no trial period.
+Many people globally use Google meet, which is one of the best alternatives to Zoom.

 4. Microsoft Teams

 It is one of the most popular services for gamers out there.
-Discord is an entirely a free service that supports encryption chats and various customization options.
+Discord is an entirely free service that supports encryption chats and various customization options.
 It is available for all the platforms that are out there.
-Discord has similar features of Zoom like screen sharing.
-You can hold a video conference up to nine people.
+Discord has similar features to Zoom, like screen sharing.
+You can hold a video conference for up to nine people.

 From Editor’s Desk

 Living in quarantine is not very fun.
-However, these zoom alternatives will surely help you to be productive n this time.
-This software is all great for any kind of video conferencing, video chatting, group meeting, and more.
+However, these zoom alternatives will surely help you be productive n this time.
+This software is all great for video conferencing, video chatting, group meeting, and more.
 Most of them also support file sharing, as well.

-So in case, your work requires you to exchange files with clients from time to time, then these zoom alternatives will surely help you out.
-Well, this is the end of this article; we hope your productivity will boost after using one of this software.
+If your work requires you to exchange files with clients from time to time, then these zoom alternatives will surely help you out.
+Well, this is the end of this article; we hope your productivity will boost after using one of these software.
 Stay healthy and stay well, and we will see you in the next article.